elunna/nerfhack-changelog/README.md

 Vampires have a rich history in NetHack, first appearing in SLASH'EM and later in UnNetHack, dNetHack, SpliceHack, and Hack'EM, with each variant implementing them slightly differently.
 However, in NerfHack, vampires take a U-turn from the traditional design due to their overwhelming power.
 As a playable race, they allowed players to bypass too many core mechanics and obstacles, including newly introduced features.

-For instance, their **immunity to withering** made mummies and priests trivial threats, while **immunity to rabies** negated an entirely new mechanic. **Poison resistance** let them fight deadly monsters like orcs or team a without fear, and **sleep resistance** nullified sleep rays.
-Beyond resistances, their innate abilities made the game even easier: their hardcoded vampire bat and fog cloud polyforms rendered polytraps meaningless, **flying** allowed them to **bypass ground traps, water, and icy floors**, and **regeneration** gave them an immense edge in combat.
+For instance, their **immunity to withering** made mummies and priests trivial threats, while **immunity to rabid** negated an entirely new mechanic. **Poison resistance** let them fight deadly monsters like orcs or team a without fear, and **sleep resistance** nullified sleep rays.
+Beyond resistances, their innate abilities made the game even easier: their hardcoded vampire-bat and fog cloud polyforms rendered polytraps meaningless, **flying** allowed them to **bypass ground traps, water, and icy floors**, and **regeneration** gave them an immense edge in combat.
 All of these factors stripped away much of the game's intended challenge, particularly in the early stages.

 **A Balanced Alternative: The Dhampir**